 Insanity requires a mental illness or defect.
 Heat of passion situations, such as losing control because of your temper, is a temporary behavior that does not require an underlying illness.

 There are many reasons why the insanity defense should be an option for individuals accused of crimes.
 However, as popular as the term is, it is rarely used.
-The reason is because the insanity defense is a complicated path.
+The reason is that the insanity defense is a complicated path.
 All defenses should be explored in any criminal case.
 The insanity defense is a good defense when presented correctly by qualified and experienced criminal defense lawyers.
 Knowing how to utilize experts and knowing what signs to look for when exploring this defense is the key to successfully asserting it.